quirky14-dev/HiveSync/docs/architecture_map_spec.md

 - error handling
 - tier restrictions
 - UI integration

+> **Reachability Authority Clarification**
+>
+> External resource reachability is an **optional backend-side metadata enhancement**.
+>
+> Rules:
+> - Workers MUST NEVER perform network requests.
+> - Reachability checks (HEAD-only) MAY be performed by the backend after map generation.
+> - Reachability is NOT tier-gated.
+> - Failure or omission MUST return `"reachable": "unknown"`.
+>
+> Backend behavior is defined in `backend_spec.md`.
+> Deployment constraints are defined in `deployment_bible.md`.
+>
+> This specification defines only how reachability metadata is represented
+> and consumed by clients.

 **Parsing Dependency:**
 All structural inputs to the Architecture Map MUST follow the rules defined in `parser_accuracy_stack.md`.